I put the rest of the bread roll into my bag and said, “I’m not lost.”

 The gaggle of people was centered around something.
 Applause and excited voices could be heard ringing as I tried to get a glimpse of whatever that had them this excited.
 Standing between two adults, I glanced under their armpits.

 Snow white hair, reminiscent of the porcelain teacups I saw earlier, bled gently in the air.
 It looked almost to turn blue against the backdrop of the sky.
-A pair of soft round eyes, the color of the blue sky, looked flustered as she held the hands of an old woman kneeling before her.
-She looked like a doe clad in a pastel dress as she tried to help the elderly woman off the dirty ground.
+A pair of soft round eyes, the color of the blue sky above, looked flustered as she held the hands of an old woman kneeling before her.
+She looked like a doe clad in a pastel dress standing there, trying to help the elderly woman off the dirty ground.

-A young man stood behind her, diagonal to the side, with his hands behind his back.
+A young man stood behind her, diagonal to her left side, with his hands behind his back.
 He had an impassioned look standing guard behind her, the scabbard hanging on his hip indicating his work.

 “P-please get up, I didn’t help you to get your gratitude!”
 She babbled.
 “A simple thanks is enough for me.”
 An angelic smile formed on the young girl’s face, she looked just like how my mom often looked at me.
-I could feel the affection flowing from her gaze standing all the way over here.
+Even standing all the way over here, I could feel her affection flowing to the woman.

 The old woman broke into tears as she looked up at her.